 It is advisable to have your outboard motor serviced by an authorized PARSUN dealer prior to storage.
 However, you, the owner, with a minimum of tools, can perform the following procedures.
+CAUTION:

 - Do not place the outboard motor on its side before the cooling water has drained from it completely. - Store the outboard motor in a dry, well-ventilated place, not in direct sunlight. - 1.
 Wash the outboard motor body using fresh water. - 2.
-Disconnect the fuel line and tighten the air vent screw. - 3.
+Place the fuel cock in the closed position, disconnect the fuel line and tighten the air vent screw, if equipped. - 3.
 Remove the engine top cowling and silencer cover. - 4.
 Install the outboard motor on the test tank.